Introducing non-Native people to an Indigenous Worldview

 Answers to these questions are not as simple as many of us have been taught.
 Decades- and centuries-old decisions tied to a White cultural legacy have implications for how White people interact with others through power, privilege, and perspective.
 As White people explore the historic and modern impacts of decisions made by ancestors, we open a door and have the opportunity to “Be a good guest.”
 From a place of humility and knowledge we can sit around a table with difference at the center and find answers to the question “Should we?” as we create solutions for our most pressing environmental challenges.

-The presenters provided an excellent reading list and podcast suggestions highlighted in the Materials section.
-After exploring the resources and personal reflection, consider how your work can be expanded to consider racial equity with a particular focus on Indigenous ways of knowing.
+Explore resources and engage in personal reflection, then consider how your work can be expanded to include racial equity with a particular focus on Indigenous ways of knowing.
 As Earth’s climate continues to warm, global biodiversity continues to decrease, and soil and water quality continue to decline, we can agree that diverse approaches offer often-unexplored opportunities for robust solutions.